Should Bias be Eliminated? A General Framework to Use Bias for OOD Generalization: Experiments

 \section{Experiments}

-In this section, we test our \textbf{BAG} method on both synthetic data and real-world datasets that require adaptation in the target domain.
-To make a fair comparison, we follow the setting in \cite{jiang2022invariant}.
+In this section, we test \textbf{BAG} on both synthetic data and real-world datasets, following the setting in the main baseline methods ACTIR~\citep{jiang2022invariant} and SFB \citep{eastwood2024spuriosity}, for a fair comparison.

-\paragraph{Baseline methods} We compare our method with ERM and IRM \cite{irm}, a classic approach that leverages invariant information for making predictions.
-Additionally, we compare with ACTIR \cite{jiang2022invariant}, which disentangles the invariant feature and bias by an independent regularization.
-And with SFB \cite{eastwood2024spuriosity}, which aims to exploit spurious features but in a weaker setting.
-We briefly summarized the difference between SFB and our method in the last part of the related work.
-SFB can serve as a special case of our method when 1) the environment doesn't affect the label, and 2) don't bias aware for prediction.
-For Office-Home dataset, since SFB doesn't have results on it, we add MMD and GMDG as more baselines to show our performance.
+\paragraph{Baseline methods.} We compare our method with ERM and IRM ~\citep{irm}, classic approaches that leverage invariant information for making predictions.
+Additionally, we compare with ACTIR ~\citep{jiang2022invariant}, which disentangles the invariant feature and bias through independent regularization.
+We also compare with SFB ~\citep{eastwood2024spuriosity}, which aims to exploit spurious features but in a weaker setting.
+SFB can serve as a special case of our method when 1) the environment doesn't affect the label and 2) it is not bias-aware for prediction.
+We implemented the SFB algorithm and used it for subsequent testing.
+We also include RDM~\citep{nguyen2024domain} and GMDG~\citep{tan2024rethinking} as more recent and advanced baselines.

-\subsection{Simulation experiments}
+\subsection{Simulation Experiments}

-\paragraph{Data simulation} To examine whether \textbf{BAG} can effectively identify and leverage domain shift information for better generalization, we devised a series of simulation experiments.
-Our data generation process strictly adheres to the causal structure depicted in \cref{fig:data_gene}.
+\paragraph{Data simulation.} To examine whether \textbf{BAG} can effectively identify and leverage domain shift information for better generalization, we devised a series of simulation experiments.
+Our data generation process strictly adheres to the causal structure depicted in ~\cref{fig:data_gene}.
 First, we sample an environmental variable \( e \) following a categorical distribution, \( e \sim \mathrm{Categorical}(\{\pi_1,\dots,\pi_M\}) \), which subsequently induces variations across different domains.
+Then, a binary label \( y \) is generated in an environment-dependent manner: \( y = \mathbf{1}\{\,w^\mathsf{T} E + b_0 > 0\}, \) where \(E\) denotes an embedding of \(e\).